 In a nutshell, MCMC lets us generate sequential draws of theta (the parameter(s) of interest) from distributions approximating the unknown posterior over T iterations.
 The distribution of the draw at t depends on the value drawn at t-1; hence, the draws from a Markov chain.
-(In case you are not familiar with Markov chains, for t random samples theta (1), … theta (t) from a Markov chain the distribution of theta (t) depends only on the most recent value, theta (t-1).)
+(In case you are not familiar with Markov chains, for t random samples theta (1), … theta (t) from a Markov chain the distribution of theta (t) depends only on the most recent values.
 As T goes to infinity, the Markov chain converges to the desired distribution (REF) – in our case the posterior distribution for theta|y.
 Thus, once the Markov chain has reached its stationary distribution, the generated samples can be used to characterize the posterior distribution, p(theta|y), and point estimates of theta, its standard error and confidence bounds, can be obtained directly from this approximation of the posterior.
 In practice, although we know that a Markov chain will eventually converge, we can only generate a limited number of samples – a process that depending on the model can be quite time consuming.
 Assessing whether our Markov chain has indeed converged is an important part of MCMC sampling and we will speak about some common diagnostics in Section XX.

-Types of MCMC sampling
+\section{Types of MCMC sampling}

 There are several MCMC algorithms, the most popular being Gibbs sampling and Metropolis-Hastings sampling.
 We will be dealing with these two classes in more detail and use them to construct the MCMC algorithms for SCR models.
 Also, we will briefly review alternative techniques that are applicable in some situations.

-Gibbs sampling
+\subsection{Gibbs sampling

+}

 Gibbs sampling was named after the physicist J.W.
 Gibbs by Geman and Geman (1984), who applied the algorithm to a Gibbs distribution \footnote{a distribution from physics we are not going to worry about, since it has no immediate connection with Gibbs sampling other than giving it its name. } The roots of Gibbs sampling can be traced back to work of Metropolis et al. (1953), and it is actually closely related to Metropolis sampling (see Gelman et al. 2004, Chapter 11.5 for the link between the two samplers).
 We will focus on the technical aspects of this algorithm, but if you find yourself hungry for more background, Casella and George (1992) provide a more in-depth introduction to the Gibbs sampler.

-In Chapter XX you already heard about the basic principles of Gibbs sampling.
+In Chapter 2 you already heard about the basic principles of Gibbs sampling\footnote{maybe we should think out chapter 2 and concentrate that material here?}.
 But as a refresher, let’s go back to our simple example from above to understand the motivation and functioning of Gibbs sampling.
 Recall that for a Normal model with known variance and a Normal prior for mu, the posterior distribution of mu|y is also Normal.
 Conversely, with a fixed (known) mu, but unknown variance, the conjugate prior for sig^2 is an Inverse Gamma distribution with shape and scale parameters a and b:

+\[

-Sig^2 ~ IvGamma(a,b),
+Sig^2 \sim IvGamma(a,b),

+\]

 With fixed a and b, the posterior p(sig|mu,y) is also an Inverse Gamma distribution, namely:

+\begin{equation{

-sig|mu,y ~ Inv Gamma (an, bn), (Eq.
-XX)
+sig|mu,y ~ Inv Gamma (an, bn),

+\label{eq.xxx}

+\end{equation}
-where an = n/2 + a

-bn = ½ Σ (yi-mu)^2+ b
+where $an = n/2 + a$ and $bn = ½ \Sigma (yi-mu)^2+ b$

 However, what if we know neither mu nor sig, which is probably the more common case?
 The joint posterior distribution of mu and sig now has the general structure

+\[

-p(mu, sig|y) = p(y|mu)* p(mu) *p(sig) / ∫ p(y|mu)* p(mu) *p(sig) dmu dsig
+p(mu, sig|y) = \frac{p(y|mu)* p(mu) *p(sig)}{ \int p(y|mu)* p(mu) *p(sig) dmu dsig }

+\]

 Or

+\[